Powerlifting vs. Bodybuilding: What’s Right For You?

 Now with all that we have covered so far, what is best for you?
 Well, it depends.
 What is your goal?
 Do you want to be as strong as possible on low reps on the big 3 lifts?
 Is your focus more so on building a muscular aesthetic physique?
 Would you like to combine both into your training?

 If your goal is strength development on low reps – I strongly suggest spending a period of time with that being the focus.
 This does not mean you cannot build muscle and train for hypertrophy, however, the program should be heavily focused around strength first.
-This is why I created my program STRONG.

-You can achieve the best of both worlds, but this is best done by utilising specific training phases targeted at one goal first, and a slight regression of the other goal.
+You can achieve the best of both worlds, but this is best done by utilizing specific training phases targeted at one goal first, and a slight regression of the other goal.
 Ideally you should spend 12-24 weeks focused on either of the options.
 Then come back and devote 12-24 weeks working on the other goal.

 Regardless of whether you are powerlifting or bodybuilding, the key to incredible results are hard work and consistency then, very importantly, following high level training programs to optimise the process.
 This is what COACH MARK CARROLL training programs are all about- helping make science simple, to allow lifters like yourself to train confidently, knowing you are following the perfect steps to achieve your goals.